trust-ethos/ethos-discord/README.md

 The bot provides two slash commands for looking up Ethos profiles:

-- `/ethos [discord_handle]` - Look up Ethos profile for a Discord user
+- `/ethos @user` - Look up Ethos profile for a Discord user
-  - Examples:
-    - `/ethos discord_user` - Look up Discord user
+  - Simply mention a Discord user as a parameter
-    - `/ethos discord_user#1234` - Look up Discord user with discriminator
+  - Discord will provide a user selection interface

 - `/ethosx [twitter_handle]` - Look up Ethos profile for a Twitter user
   - Examples: